tldr-pages/tldr/pages/common/dd.md

 `dd if=/dev/urandom of={{path/to/random_file}} bs={{100}} count={{1}}`

-- Benchmark the write performance of a disk:
+- Benchmark the sequential write performance of a disk:

 `dd if=/dev/zero of={{path/to/file_1GB}} bs={{1024}} count={{1000000}}`